I’ve replaced Google with ChatGPT (for programming, at least).

 Google no longer cuts it when it comes to getting precise answers to extremely niche, nuanced, technical questions.

-As a software engineer, if you’ve used Google long enough, you can likely find answers to most “advanced” programming questions, but you sometimes get to a point where your questions had never been asked before (or they were, but they never bothered posting a solution).
+As a software engineer, if you have used Google long enough, you can likely find answers to most “advanced” programming questions, but you sometimes get to a point where your questions had never been asked before (or they were, but they never bothered posting a solution).

 That’s where ChatGPT blows it out of the water.

-Sure, I could read the reference or the code, but I can also write a prompt, wait 10 seconds, and get my results right most of the time.
+Sure, I could read the reference or the code, but I can also write a prompt, wait 10 seconds, and get my answers right most times.

 That doesn’t mean I don’t validate the answer.
 That’s not my point.

-I’m not copy-pasting ChatGPT code, I’m just asking for directions.
+I’m not copy-pasting ChatGPT code (the same way I wasn’t copy-pasting Stack Overflow code), I’m just asking for directions.

 Exactly the same I did with Google.